LoopKit/loopdocs/docs/gh-actions/gh-deploy.md

 When you are ready to install, just open the *TestFlight* app and click Install to get the most recent build and then click Open when it completes the installation.
 All your settings and connections to CGM and Pump are maintained.

-If you tap on the bottom row that says `Previous Builds`, you can view and choose an older build (as long as it has not expired).
+If you tap on the bottom row that says `Previous Builds`, highlighted by the dashed-green rectangle, you can view and choose an older build (as long as it has not expired).

 ## *TestFlight* for a Child